Home » International Relations » United Nations Security Council

 India calls for greater participation of women and youth in shaping a new paradigm.
 India will collaborate constructively with partners to develop innovative and inclusive solutions to promote development.
 A rapidly shifting global security landscape, the persistence of traditional security challenges, and the emergence of new and complicated challenges all necessitate a coherent, pragmatic, nimble, and effective collaborative platform to ensure long-term peace.

 India will effectively respond to International Terrorism and will combat this menace in all its forms and manifestations.
-India will pursue concrete and result-oriented Council action aimed at: Addressing terrorists’ abuse of ICT; Disrupting their nexus with sponsors and transnational organised criminal entities; Stopping the flow of terror finance; Strengthening normative and operational frameworks for greater coordination with other multilateral forums.
+India will pursue concrete and result-oriented Council action aimed at: Addressing terrorists’ abuse of ICT; Disrupting their nexus with sponsors and transnational organised criminal entities; Stopping the flow of terror finance; and Strengthening normative and operational frameworks for greater coordination with other multilateral forums.

 Reforming Multilateral System